 People automatically overestimate the hours it takes to get from A to B in Europe.

-- It takes 2 hours and 15 minutes to travel from London to Paris when travelling with Eurostar.
-Other destinations like Lille and Brussels take just half an hour longer.
+- It takes 2 hours and 15 minutes to travel from London to Paris on the Eurostar.
+Other destinations, such as Lille and Brussels, are just half an hour longer.

-- In Germany, one of the longest railroads connecting Leipzig to Dresden took less than two hours with its well-revered Deutsche Bahn service.
+- In Germany, one of the longest rail routes between Leipzig and Dresden takes less than two hours on Deutsche Bahn.

-- With some 2,000 stations and 2,270 kilometers of railway, train travel in Spain, with its Renfe network and AVE high-speed services, get you to all corners of the country in as little as one or two hours, even if you are only planning train trips from Madrid.
+- With some 2,000 stations and 2,270 kilometres of railway, train travel in Spain, with its Renfe network and AVE high-speed services, gets you to all corners of the country in as little as one or two hours, even if you are only planning train trips from Madrid.

 Europe may not have the Shinkansen bullet trains of Japan Rail, but the major connecting routes are not as tiresome as you think.

-- Breaking up a journey with various stops, as I did when travelling from Venice down to Rome using Italy’s Trenitalia network, result in more city breaks, and more adventures.
+- Breaking up a journey with various stops, as I did when travelling from Venice down to Rome using Italy’s Trenitalia network, results in more city breaks, and more adventures.

 - Don’t assume that you will always need to block out an entire day for train travel when, in reality, you can take a morning train and reach a destination in time to have the whole day to explore.